-That’s why it’s so important to approach your treatment and care with the right medical team, doctors and health professionals who listen to you and see you as a whole person, and employ mindful attention to your treatment and care decisions.
+That’s why it’s so important to have the right medical team – doctors and health professionals who listen to you and see you as a whole person and employ mindful attention to your treatment and care decisions.

 The ETMS Approach to Supportive Cancer Care

+The ETMS approach strives to individualize your care and treatment.
 Many physicians worldwide now believe better results can be achieved if cancer treatments are personalized, based upon specific biologic factors.
 These factors occur at the cellular level and are unique to each person.

 Putting Together Your ETMS Protocol

 The ETMS approach utilizes the information provided through your pathology report, extensive blood work up, and these advanced diagnostic tests, to create a protocol that is specific to you.
 Focused Clinical Nutrition and botanical medicine are the soul of this approach, because they work together to…

 - Provide foundational supportive care while you’re undergoing chemotherapy